SamuelJarnet/SamuelJarnet/README.md

 - 👋 Hi, I’m @SamuelJarnet
 - 👀 I’m interested in women
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about women
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on women
-- 📫 How to reach me ...
+- 📫 How to reach me: Facebook Marketplace

 <!---
 SamuelJarnet/SamuelJarnet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.